OpenVisualCloud/Media-Transport-Library/doc/aws.md

 ## 5. Run the application

 Refer to [run.md](./run.md) after section 3.2.

+If no IOMMU support, root user or sudo is needed.

 For single video stream whose bandwidth > 5 Gbps (4k 30fps), arg `--multi_src_port` is needed in Tx app, see 7.3.